-Joie de Vivre conducts a twice-annual work climate survey that helps us understand how we measure up versus the industry average in everything from compensation to recognition.
+Joie de Vivre conducts an annual work climate survey that helps us understand how we measure up versus the industry average in everything from compensation to recognition.
 We measure not just salary but a whole range of things that we value as an organization and that we believe contribute to overall employee satisfaction.
-Vigorously focusing on these results has allowed us to get to the point that, in our last survey, 90 percent of our hotels were above the industry average with respect to overall employee satisfaction, 7 percent were at the average, and only 3 percent were below the average.
+Vigorously focusing on these results has allowed us to get to the point that, in one of our last surveys, 90 percent of our hotels were above the industry average with respect to overall employee satisfaction, 7 percent were at the average, and only 3 percent were below the average.

-The cleverest bang-for-the-buck benchmarking tool we use is Fortune magazine's annual "100 Best Companies to Work for" survey that was conceived and is administered by the Great Places to Work Institute.
+The cleverest bang-for-the-buck benchmarking tool we use is Fortune magazine's annual "100 Best Companies to Work For" survey that was conceived and is administered by the Great Places to Work Institute.
 Each year, we survey our employees and answer the detailed questions associated with our compensation practices, work environment, and culture.
-While we have yet to make it to the top one hundred, we do receive back a free set of results that shows our employees' "Trust Index" in the five broad areas of credibility, respect, fairness, pride, and camaraderie as well as fifty-six specific line items.
+While we have vet to make it to the top 100, we do receive back a free set of results that shows our employees' "Trust Index" in the five broad areas of credibility, respect, fairness, pride, and camaraderie as well as 56 specific line items.
 We can compare ourselves with the "100 Best Benchmarks" on measures as diverse as whether our employees consider the company a "fun place to work" or whether our "people are paid fairly here for the work they do."
 These results are also broken down by job type, gender, age, years of service to the organization, racial or ethnic identity, and part-time versus full-time work status so that we can understand whether there are subgroups within the company that need more attention.

-While the private statistics that we receive are interesting, reading the annual article (which usually appears in January) is a must for any executive who wants to understand best practices with respect to creative compensation.
+While the private statistics that we receive are interesting, reading the annual article (which usually appears early in the year) is a must for any executive who wants to understand best practices with respect to creative compensation.
 In reading this article, you'll learn that Timberland employees are offered a \$3,000 subsidy to buy a hybrid automobile, that Eli Lilly gives its pregnant employees a month off before their due date, or that J. M. Smucker provides a 100 percent tuition reimbursement with no limit to the dollar amount.

-Given that Genentech was rated number one on the survey in 2006 (Google dislodged Genentech in 2007 as the new number one), and they're based in the Bay Area, I decided to study them from top to bottom to learn what it is that makes them the best company to work for in America.
+Given that Genentech was rated number one on Fortune magazine's "100 Best Companies to Work For" list in 2006, and they're based in the Bay Area, I decided to study them from top to bottom to learn what it is that makes them the best company to work for in America.
 While it might appear that a multibillion-dollar multinational biotech firm may have little in common with a regional hotel company, we've learned it has a lot.
 A former Genentech senior human resources exec told me that the company's founders were so inspired with the history of the generous culture of Hewlett-Packard that they endeavored to create the "Rolls Royce of benefits" when they started the company.
-Most of these benefits (which you can read about in the Fortune article) are a little rich for Joie de Vivre's budget, but what impressed me most is that some of the benefits Genentech offers its employees are more Volkswagen than Rolls-like the Friday afternoon "ho-ho" (beer kegs in a courtyard) that's been a tradition for decades.
+Most of these benefits were a little rich for Joie de Vivre's budget, but what impressed me most is that some of the benefits Genentech offers its employees are more Volkswagen than Rolls-like the Friday afternoon "ho-ho" (beer kegs in a courtyard) that's been a tradition for decades.